Modele generatywne skutecznie rozwiązują wiele rodzajów problemów. Jednak są one ograniczone przez takie czynniki jak:

 var date = functionCall.args['date']! as String;

-var city = location['city']! as String;
+var city = location['city'] as String;

-var state = location['state']! as String;
+var state = location['state'] as String;

-final functionResult = await fetchWeather(Location(city, state), date);
+await fetchWeather(Location(city, state), date);

 } else {